stormchaserroleplaying/stormchaserRPG/Classes/Warrior/Barbarian/Bloodrager/index.md

 #### Draconic
 At some point in your family’s history, a dragon interbred with your bloodline.
 Now, the sublime monster’s ancient power fuels your bloodrage.<br>
-You can speak, read, and write Draconic.<br>
+You can speak, read, and write Draconic.

 Furthermore, as magic flows through your body, it causes physical traits of your dragon ancestors to emerge.
 Parts of your skin are covered by a thin sheen of dragon-like scales.
-When you aren't wearing armour, your DR equals 3 + your Constitution modifier.<br>
+When you aren't wearing armour, your DR equals 3 + your Constitution modifier.

 #### Elemental
 The power of the elements resides in you, and at times you can hardly control its fury.
-This influence comes either from an elemental outsider in your family history or from a moment when you or your ancestors were exposed to a powerful elemental force or cataclysm.<br>
+This influence comes either from an elemental outsider in your family history or from a moment when you or your ancestors were exposed to a powerful elemental force or cataclysm.

-You can speak, read, and write Primordial.<br>
+You can speak, read, and write Primordial.

-Furthermore, choose one element.<br>
+Furthermore, choose one element.

 | Element | Damage Type |
 |:--------:|:-----:|